cbrennanpoole/Qualitative-Self/README.md

 - Silver Team Award
 `—Lowe's Companies Inc.`

-##### C PROFESSIONAL CAREER

-`NATURAL SOJOURNER : C Brennan earns stripes servicing the overnight due - service - and what is emphatically the heaviest region in the nation overnight due out the Atlanta break for 1 - year to the date & makes a 'lateral' playcall; transfer to the Atlanta Corporate Office (ACO) for lessons in dispatch, executive leadership and development, plus an intense course of geography, real-time tracking, and logistics management; with Mr Sir Jong Choi - Champion at all things - hidden hero - Genius, mentor, and friend.`<br>

 ---

-[This is my story](https://www.saia.com/about-us/awards "C Brennan Poole injured his back in the summer of 2012 forever changing the course of his life from a non - fault near - miss; spawning seven years of whole - truth wilderness walking with whole - gamut; got woke - they had jokes - i got angry - said some things, tried again, oh lord - I certainly did...
-We'll see"); professional - side any way - as we all have at least 3 - most 4 right?

----

 ## Skills

 `at the intersection of everywhere`<br>

----

 Business Insight | Customer Focus | Decision Quality | Active Listener | Global Perspective | Organizational Dynamics :---|:---|---|---|---:|---: